Aston Martin DB7 Vantage V12 For Sale

 7. Sound system upgrade.

-I want very good sound, but an also want an installation that looks as understated as possible within a sensible budget.
+I wanted very good sound, but an also wanted an installation that looks as understated as possible.

 The first dilemma is the